arrikenw/underbrewed/README.md

 When a level finishes, an "action replay" occurs, with the camera moving down towards the player to produce the end game screen.
 The camera's movements will always to the opposite quarter of the level that the player is on in order to avoid occlusion from the level's walls. (image needed)

 ### Graphics Pipeline
-#### Vertex shader stage

-#### Geometry shader stage
+#### Geometry shaders
-* While our system doesn't contain any custom geometry shaders, the particle systems that create our flame and smoke effects are built Unity's particle system logic, which makes heavy use of geometry shaders to construct quads from particle vertices.
+* While our system doesn't contain any custom geometry shaders, the particle systems that create our flame and smoke effects are built Unity's particle system functionality, which makes heavy use of geometry shaders to construct quads from particle vertices.

-#### Fragment / Pixel shader stage
+#### Fragment / Pixel shaders
 * Unity’s lighting fragment shaders are used in most objects in our scenes in order to provide realistic lighting.
 * A custom fragment shader is used to creating a rich swirling effect for our menu backgrounds and cauldron contents.
 * A custom fragment shader is used to provide interesting colouring for our flame effects.